 - Most powerful long-term: Spring Boot, ASP.NET Core, Django

-Next step: Talk to your team.
-What languages do you know?
+Next step: talk to your team.
+Which languages do you know?
 What timeline are you working with?
 How many engineers will you need to hire?
-Answer those three questions, and the framework choice becomes obvious.
+Answer those three, and the framework choice gets close to obvious.

-If you're still stuck, book a 30-minute architecture call.
-I'll help you evaluate your specific constraints and recommend a framework you can actually execute.
-No sales pitch—just honest technical guidance.
+If you are still stuck, get a quote in 60s.
+I will help you evaluate your constraints and recommend a framework you can execute against.
+Honest technical guidance, not a sales pitch.